Are Rideshare Drivers on the Road to Financial Ruin?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-The startling truth about insurance and ride-sharing
+The startling truth about insurance and ridesharing

-Being a rideshare driver means you're driving more miles, putting you at risk for more accidents.
 A University of Illinois at Chicago study found that one in three rideshare drivers had been involved in an accident.
-And depending on when the accident happens, it can make a huge difference in your financial protection.
+Depending on when the accident happens, it can make a huge difference in your financial protection.

 Why?
 Because your regular policy is for personal use only, not commercial, which is what you would be using it for if you drove for Uber or Lyft.

 While both provide limited liability coverage during this time, it's for other drivers.
 If your vehicle becomes damaged or you incur any injuries resulting from an accident, you could be on the hook for these costs if you haven't notified your insurance that you intend to use your covered vehicle for ridesharing purposes.
-That means you could be without a car if you can't afford repairs.
-And if you're hurt, you could incur significant medical debt.

 How much does ridesharing insurance cost?

 Insurify has a tool that lets you compare rideshare insurance costs in your area.
-They pool quotes from top providers, like Allstate and Progressive, to help you see how much you'll pay.
+They pool quotes from top providers, such as Allstate and Progressive, to help you see how much you'll pay.
 Keep in mind your costs vary based on where you live, what you drive and your driving history.

 It’s important to note that this extra coverage is only needed during the period when you’re logged into a rideshare app but haven’t yet accepted a trip.